MoonPoet/xaprb-src/content/blog/2018/switching-mathjax-katex.md

 \\rho = \\frac{1}{2} \\left( \\sqrt{2} \\sqrt{\\lambda+2} + \\sqrt{2} \\sqrt{ \\frac{ -2 \\lambda - \\lambda^2 + \\sqrt{2} \\sqrt{\\lambda+2}}{\\lambda+2}} \\right)
 \\]

-[MathJax](https://www.mathjax.org/) is sophisticated, but is large and has a lot of dependencies.
-It's not exactly slow, but it does render after the page loads, and that's slow enough to be perceptible.
-I learned about [KaTeX](https://khan.github.io/KaTeX/), a simpler, lighter alternative, and I've switched to use it instead.
+[MathJax](https://www.mathjax.org/) is sophisticated, but it's large and has a lot of dependencies.
+It's not slow, but [KaTeX](https://khan.github.io/KaTeX/), is even faster.
+KaTeX is a drop-in replacement that's simpler, faster, and lighter.
+I've switched to use it instead.

 ![Fractal]({{< param image >}})